vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

       end
     end
   end

 end
 ```

 The `check_revision` task checks to make sure we pushed all our local changes to the remote master branch; if it finds that our local code is out of sync with the remote, the `exit` statement will cause Capistrano to quit.
-We'll want to run this task <em>before</em> Capistrano runs its own `deploy` task to make sure we don’t forget to push our local changes up to GitHub when trying to deploy.
+We'll want to run this task *before* Capistrano runs its own `deploy` task to make sure we don’t forget to push our local changes up to GitHub when trying to deploy.

-The second block of code actually creates <em>three</em> separate tasks that will allow us to start, stop, and restart Unicorn from our local computer.
+The second block of code actually creates *three* separate tasks that will allow us to start, stop, and restart Unicorn from our local computer.
 We'll run the `restart` task, for example, after Capistrano finishes its deploy so Unicorn picks up the new code.
 (Note that I created a namespace called `deploy` to contain these tasks since that's what they're related to.)

 But how do we tell Capistrano to run these tasks as part of its deploy?
 Well, Capistrano provides two callback functions called `before()` and `after()` to help us out, and the code below illustrates how it's done (add it to the end of your `deploy.rake` file):